leonorpan/fittext_jqueryPlugin/README.md

 FitText jQuery Plugin
 ==============
-The purpose of this plugin is to ìfitî the input text into a div, so it will fit in one line, within a divís 50px height and width while using the maximum possible integer font-size.
+The purpose of this plugin is to ‚Äúfit‚Äù the input text into a div, so it will fit in one line, within a div‚Äôs 50px height and width while using the maximum possible integer font-size.

 The fittext.js file includes the plugin.